aigoncharov/axios-rest-resource/README.md

 });
 ```

 You can read more about interceptors [here](https://github.com/axios/axios#interceptors).
-The only difference with axios' original interceptors is that axios-resource passes an extended version of [AxiosRequestConfig](https://github.com/axios/axios#request-config) to its interceptors.
+The only difference with axios' original interceptors is that axios-rest-resource passes an extended version of [AxiosRequestConfig](https://github.com/axios/axios#request-config) to its interceptors.
 It has an additional property [AxiosResourceAdditionalProps](docs/api/README.md#axiosresourceadditionalprops).
 You can read more about it [here](docs/interfaces/iaxiosresourcerequestconfig.md).
 It contains an object with an action that triggerred that request.
 Most of the time you do not need to worry about it unless you want to access that action's data.

 ### Default interceptors